lazorfuzz/liowebrtc/README.md

 `'localScreenAdded', el` - emitted after triggering the start of screen sharing
 - `el` the element that contains the local screen stream

+`'mute', data` - emitted when a peer mutes their video or audioOn
+- `data` an object that contains an `id` property that returns the id of the peer, and a `name` property that indicates which stream was muted, `video` or `audio`

 `'receivedPeerData', type, payload, peer` - emitted when a peer sends data via `shout` or `whisper`
 - `type` a label, usually a string, that describes the payload
 - `payload` any kind of data sent by the peer, usually an object